We’ve all met that person who’s almost too helpful, always jumping in to save the day or offering a hand before you’ve even asked for it.

 14. Mentoring junior colleagues

-Taking newbies under their wing can look really selfless, but it’s often just about creating a loyal following at work.
-They’re building their own little empire of people who’ll back them up when they need it.
+Taking newbies under their wing can look really selfless, but it’s often about creating a loyal following within the company.
+They’re building their own little empire of people who’ll feel they owe their career to them.
+It ensures that when they need backup in a meeting or a vote for a promotion, they’ve got a group of people already in their pocket.

 15. Always being available to help